-The Future Growth Map lays out a desired development pattern to be achieved over time of: residential development east of Lance Drive (and north of Vitskari); residential development between Price Street and Lance Street; and light/heavy commercial and industrial development between Jarvis and Price Street.
-Harmony amongst the different uses depends on heavy buffering and development of sidewalks within the Price Street right of way.
+The Future Growth Map lays out a desired development pattern to be achieved over of: residential development east of Lance Drive and north of Vitskari; residential development between Price Street and Lance Street; light/heavy commercial and industrial development between Jarvis and Price Street.
+Harmony amongst the different uses depends on heavy buffering and development of sidewalks within the Price Street right-of-way.

-There are opportunities for residential development on undeveloped privately owned lots, and on adjacent US Forest Service land on the east end of this area.
-Contact landowners to identify why these lots have not been developed to see if there are obstacles to remove.
+There are opportunities for residential development on undeveloped privately-owned lots, and on adjacent USFS land on the east end of this area.
+Contact landowners to identify why these lots have not been developed to see if there are solutions to any identified challenges.